How to Successfully Pay for College AND Fund Your Retirement

 Once upon a time there were two families.
 Both families had well-paying jobs, and their children were bright hard-workers who were academically successful.
-The Dunphy family, Phil and Claire had three children, Haley, Alex, and Luke.
-The Keaton family, Elyse and Steven, also had three children, Alex, Mallory, and Jennifer, and just like the Dunphys they were lucky enough to have successful careers and gifted students.
-Early on when the couples were having their children, they realized they would eventually have serious things to pay for…college for the kids and retirement for themselves.
+The Smith family, Sam and Sarah, had three children.
+The Jones family, Jim and Jill, also had three children, and just like the Smiths they were lucky enough to have successful careers and gifted students.
+Early on when the couples were having their children, they realized they would eventually have serious things to pay for college for the kids and retirement for themselves.
 How would they get it done…the college dream for their children and financial independence for themselves?

-When the Dunphys graduated college, they each had some serious student loan debt.
-Today 7 in 10 college graduates have an average debt load of $28,950.
-For the Dunphys, their combined total student loan debt was $50,000.
+When the Smiths graduated college, they each had some serious student loan debt.
+Today about 7 in 10 college graduates have an average debt of $29,900.
+For the Smiths, their combined total student loan debt was $50,000.
 This debt has seriously impacted their financial lives together.

 In their house, the first $500 they made each month (their combined monthly loan payment) was already spoken for and would be for the next 10 years.
 This debt had a direct and an indirect effect on their personal finances that they certainly weren’t thinking about when they headed off to college.
 According to the Center for Retirement Research, student debt is directly reducing the amount of savings in retirement plans.
 That may seem an obvious result.
 A family cannot be investing money into a 401k when it is being sent to student loans every month.

-Now the Keatons were in a different financial position.
-The parents of Elyse and Steven had recognized the importance of graduating with little to no student loan debt.
-They had saved what they could, but they also helped their kids to find those schools that would not only be an excellent academic fit but also would be financially affordable—offering merit scholarships to Elyse and Steven that helped them graduate with no student loan debt.
+Now the Joneses were in a different financial position.
+The parents of Jim and Jill had recognized the importance of graduating with little to no student loan debt.
+They had saved what they could, but they also helped their kids to find those schools that would not only be an excellent academic fit but also would be financially affordable—offering merit scholarships to Jill and Jim that helped them graduate with no student loan debt.

 If they never put another dime into their Roth IRA accounts from age 35 to 65 and the investments continued to grow tax deferred at 8%, they would have a total account balance of $912,099 for retirement!
 Who couldn’t use an extra million in retirement?
 (Want to check our math?
 Bankrate.com has some awesome FREE calculators!)

-They were also able to buy a home with a higher value then the Dunphys and were able to buy it sooner.
-In their study, the Center for Retirement Research found that “student loan debt households were 6.7% less likely to own a home” and “if they did own a home, it would be worth 5.4% less.”
+They were also able to buy a home with a higher value then the Smiths and were able to buy it sooner.

-Jump ahead in time, both the Keatons and the Dunphys have their own children to put through college, and both families were able to save some money although to different degrees.
-The Keatons did something the Dunphys had not.
-The Keatons had not forgotten the importance of saving for retirement as well.
+Both the Smiths and the Joneses have their own children to put through college, and both families were able to save some money, although to different degrees.
+The Joneses did something the Smiths had not.
+The Joneses had not forgotten the importance of saving for retirement as well.

 When our families were finally done putting their children through college, retirement was really not that far away.
-For the Dunphys and Keatons when they were done paying for college for all three kids, they were 50 years old.
+For the Smiths and the Joneses when they were done paying for college for all three kids, they were 50 years old.
 Would they be able to retire at 65?
 Would that be only a pipe dream?
 One of the keys to realizing that dream is the ability to save for retirement while also paying for college.
 Not choosing one over the other.

 This is easier said than done as every dollar is stretched thin.
 If you work hard, you deserve to have a comfortable lifestyle now as well.
 If you have clarity in your goals and they are in alignment with your family values, your decision to pay yourself first and set aside money each month is much easier.
 There is no silver bullet.
 Figure out how much you can reasonably save each month after your living expenses are being met and automate your money to fund the appropriate retirement and college savings vehicles.
 A qualified CERTIFIED FINANCIAL PLANNER™ may be able to help.